rebeccanayala/rebeccanayala/README.md

 <h1> Hi <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"> </h1>

-I'm a <strong> front-end developer and an advertising professional </strong> from Indaiatuba, Brazil.
+I'm a <strong> front-end developer student and an advertising professional </strong> from Indaiatuba, Brazil.

 👩‍🎓 I have a degree in Advertising and a postgraduate degree in Digital Marketing.
 Now, I'm studying Internet Systems.